 - That led by John Ruan, Iowa rescued the World Food Prize in 1990 and moved it to Des Moines with the goal of making Iowa “The Hunger Fighting Capital of the World”; and

 - That Iowa has an amazing agricultural and humanitarian heritage.

 Orientation and Training

 Candidates for the Laureate Society will need to complete an information form and meet with the Director of the Laureate Society.
-The next steps include a group training session followed by a discussion and orientation tour with Ambassador Kenneth Quinn, President of the World Food Prize.
+The next steps include a group training session followed by a discussion and orientation tour with Kate Levasseur, Archivist and Historian at the World Food Prize Foundation.
 Each docent is given a docent guidebook with extensive information and background on the World Food Prize, the Hall of Laureates and the artwork in the Hall.
 More than 10% of the total renovation budget was devoted to commissioning exhibits and art that tell all of the stories of the Hall of Laureates.

 Additional training is accomplished by new docents shadowing experienced docents learning one room at a time with the goal of being able to do a complete tour of the Hall of Laureates.

 To be a member of the Laureate Society, you should have: a desire to meet and work with people; good communication skills; ability to learn new information and the necessary time to volunteer.
 It is expected that a docent will volunteer from four to six hours a month.